 What are Mystic Ordeals and how do you unlock them?

 Mystic Ordeals are the dedicated post-game mode added by Threads of Fate.
-To access them, you need to have completed the game's final true boss at least once, then speak to the hooded figure in the bottom right of the hub.
+To access them, you need to have cleared the game's final true boss at least once, then speak to the hooded figure in the bottom right of the hub.
 That's your gateway to the Ordeal system.

 Mystic Ordeal condition select